 In this chapter you become familiar with the official issues and requirements of your own academic research projects.
-The first step consists of developing the structure and outline of academic research texts (chapter 7.1).
-Afterwards the basic principles of the scientific notation (chapter 7.2) are presented.
-The next chapter dwells on the visualisation of academic research texts (chapter 7.3) and citing (chapter 7.4) the sources of information used.
-The last step outlines the presentation of academic research projects (chapter 7.5).
+The first step consists of developing the structure and outline of academic research texts (chapter 7.1) under consideration of the differences between quantitative and qualitative research (chapter 7.2).
+Afterwards the basic principles of the scientific notation (chapter 7.3) are presented.
+The next chapter dwells on the visualisation of academic research texts (chapter 7.4) and citing (chapter 7.5) the sources of information used.
+The last step outlines the presentation of academic research projects (chapter 7.6).
 This brings us to the following learning objectives: